DanialArab/Geospatial_Data_Science/My GIS Projects/3. Fire Predictor/README.md

 Fig.3.
 1: Distribution of features

-So since the range of features are remarkably different, I do need to scale the features, whose distributions are presented in the following figure:
+So since the range of features is remarkably different (Fig. 3.
+1), I do need to scale the features, whose distributions are presented in the following figure:

 ![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/distribution_of_scaled_features.png)

 Fig.3.
-12: Distribution of features
+2: Distribution of scaled features

 <a name="5"></b>
 #### ML results